 And, of course, you don’t want to risk bringing bedbugs, lice or other hard-to-get-rid-of pests into your home.

 This is another purchase that earned a spot in “10 Things No One Should Ever Buy Used.”
+The article explains:

 “If you’re interested in having comfy feet and minimizing back pain, you might want to skip past the used shoe section at the thrift store.
 Shoes often come to conform to their first owner’s feet, which can make them uncomfortable for you.”